colinsullivan/supercollider-redux-sequencers/README.md

 ## Sidenotes

 It is possible to run Node.js and a child SuperCollider process using [supercolliderjs](https://github.com/crucialfelix/supercolliderjs).
 The unit tests do this.

+## Unit Tests

+There are two unit tests: `testMetroExample.[js|sc]` and `testOneShotMetroExample.[js|sc]`.
+Both of these have repeated code and can only be run one at a time.
+To run:

+    $ npm run test testMetroExample.js
+    $ npm run test testOneShotMetroExample.js